-The target percentage of total cash compensation represented by the ICP and PCP is based on the level of the position, with a target for fiscal 2008 of approximately 20% under each plan for the CEO, approximately 17.5% under each plan for the Executive VP and CFO and approximately 15% under each plan for the Company's Senior VP and General Counsel.
-For 2008, the Company set short-term bonus target rate percentages based on market rates for the manufacturing companies.
-No data was available for peer companies at the time of the September 2006 survey.
-The higher at-risk target percentage for the CEO is based on the Company's at-risk philosophy, and his role as CEO of the Company.
-These at-risk plans closely link the executive officer's pay to the Company's financial results and provide for compensation variability through reduced payments when results are below target and higher compensation in times of strong performance.
-The Committee sets performance targets and evaluation criteria typically near the beginning of each fiscal year, and it also approves the minimum and maximum multipliers which will be applied to the targets to determine payments under both plans.
-The Committee approves the performance targets after reviewing the Company's business plans and determining the short-term business metrics the Company's senior management should focus on most in order to drive results.
+The higher at-risk target percentage for the CEO as compared to the other executive officers is based on the Company's at-risk philosophy, and his role as CEO of the Company.
+Likewise the CFO's position has a higher percentage as compared to the Senior VP and General Counsel, based on his expanded responsibilities.
+Typically near the beginning of each fiscal year, the Committee sets performance targets and evaluation criteria and approves the minimum and maximum multipliers which will be applied to the targets to determine payments under both plans.
+The Committee approves the performance targets after reviewing the Company's business plans and determining the short-term business metrics which the Company's senior management should focus on most in order to drive results.
 Because of the broad responsibilities of the executive officers, their targets are tied to Company-wide measures.